AI Trail Analysis

 - No fires

 There are no permits or fees required to access this section of the Appalachian Trail.
-Visitors are expected to follow Leave No Trace principles, including packing out all trash and keeping dogs on a leash.
-Staying on the marked trail helps preserve the delicate ecosystem.
+Visitors are expected to follow Leave No Trace principles, including packing out all trash and keeping dogs leashed for the safety and enjoyment of everyone.

 Nearby amenities⌄